imi-ms/rlign/README.md

 # Input shape has to be (samples, channels, len)
 ecg_aligned = normalizer.transform(ecg)

-# You can update some configurations later on
+# You can set different configuration like median_beat-averaging or the template_bpm
-template_ = rlign.Template(template_bpm=80)
-normalizer.update_configuration(template=template_)
+normalizer = rlign.Rlign(scale_method='hrc', median_beat=True, template_bpm=80)

 ecg_aligned_80hz = normalizer.transform(ecg)
 ```

 ### Configurations

-* `sampling_rate`: Defines the sampling rate for all ECG recordings.
+* `sampling_rate`: Defines the sampling rate for all ECG recordings and the template.
+Default is set to 500.

-* `template`: A template ECG created with `create_template()` method.
-This template is
-    used as a reference for aligning R-peaks in the ECG signals.
+* `seconds_len`: Determines the duration of all ECG recordings and the template in seconds.

+* `template_bpm`: The desired normalized BPM value for the template.
+    This parameter sets the heart rate around which the QRST pattern
+    is structured, thereby standardizing the R-peak positions according to a specific BPM.

+* `offset`: The offset specifies the starting point for the first normalized QRS complex in the
+    template.
+In percentage of sampling_rate.
+Default is set to 0.5.

 * `select_lead`: Specifies the lead (e.g., 'Lead II', 'Lead V1') for R-peak detection.
-Different leads can provide varying levels of
-    clarity for these features.
+    Different leads can provide varying levels of clarity for these features.
     Selection via channel numbers 0,1,... .

 * `num_workers`: Determines the number of CPU cores to be utilized for
     parallel processing.
 Increasing this number can speed up computations